taosdata/TDengine/docs-en/12-taos-sql/08-interval.md

 ![Session Window](/img/sql/timewindow-2.png)

 If the time interval between two continuous rows are withint the time interval specified by `tol_value` they belong to the same session window; otherwise a new session window is started automatically.
-Session window is not supported on stable for now.
+Session window is not supported on STable for now.

 ## More On Window Aggregate